Pat’s Jewelry Loving Grandma Lolly

 Pat’s Old Diamond Design Desires

-A week later, Pat and I sat down at her kitchen table with her favorite aunt’s five rings and two pendants.
+A week later, Pat and I sat down at her kitchen table with her grandma’s five ring and two pendants.
 I could immediately see that many of the diamonds were single cut—an older style with fewer facets.

 The sizes and colors of the diamonds also varied widely.
 Fortunately, the largest diamond rated the best of the lot.
 Unfortunately, it had a few small chips on the sides.